Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Introduction

-In our study, we use the high-temperature series expansions to the order of $\beta^{16}$ ($\beta=1/T$) provided by Singh and Oitmaa in Ref.~\cite{singh2012}.
-Singh and Oitmaa used the high-temperature series to compute various thermodynamic properties down to a temperature \footnote{Temperatures are given as multiples of the exchange interaction. $T=0.25$ thus means $k_{\rm B} T/J = 0.25$.} of about $T\approx 0.25$ \cite{singh2012}.
-In this paper, we combine the series expansion with the entropy method using knowledge about the low-energy spectrum of the spin model in order to obtain thermodynamic functions for the whole temperature range.
+In our study, we utilize the high-temperature series expansions to the order of $\beta^{16}$ ($\beta=1/T$) provided by Singh and Oitmaa in Ref.~\cite{singh2012}.
+Singh and Oitmaa used the high-temperature series to compute various thermodynamic properties down to a temperature \footnote{Temperatures are given as multiples of the exchange interaction. $T=0.25$ thus means $T/J = 0.25$.
+In our study we set the nearest-neighbor Heisenberg antiferromagnetic interaction $J=1$.} of about $T\approx 0.25$ \cite{singh2012}.
+However, this range can be extended down to zero temperature if one combines the series expansion with possible assumptions about the low-energy spectrum of the spin model within the framework of the so-called ``entropy method''.
 The entropy-method interpolation of high-temperature series expansions was suggested by Bernu and Misguish \cite{bernu2001} and later used in several studies \cite{misguich2005,bernu2015,schmidt2017,bernu2020,derzhko2020,grison2020,gonzalez2022,hutak2023}.
-Besides the temperature dependence for the specific heat $c(T)$ and the uniform susceptibility $\chi(T)$ for the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet, we also obtain a prediction for the ground-state energy of the model $e_0$, which provides self-consistency of the entropy-method calculations.
-Our entropy-method calculations are accompanied by finite-temperature Lanczos calculations for finite lattices up to 36 sites.
+In the present paper, we unite the series expansion \cite{singh2012} and the entropy method \cite{bernu2001,misguich2005,bernu2015,bernu2020,derzhko2020,gonzalez2022} to get the temperature dependence for the specific heat $c(T)$ and the uniform susceptibility $\chi(T)$ of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet over the full temperature range.
+We also obtain a prediction for the ground-state energy of the model $e_0$, which provides self-consistency of the entropy-method calculations.
+Our entropy-method results are accompanied by finite-temperature Lanczos method data for finite lattices up to 36 sites.

 The remainder of this paper is organized as follows.
-In Section~\ref{s2} we introduce the model whereas in Sections~\ref{s3} and \ref{s4} we briefly explain the methods to be used for obtaining the thermodynamic quantities.
-Then, in Section~\ref{s5}, we report our results for the ground-state energy $e_0$, the specific heat $c(T)$, and the uniform susceptibility $\chi(T)$.
-Finally, we summarize our findings in Section~\ref{s6}.
+In Section~\ref{s2} we introduce the model and briefly explain the methods to be used for obtaining the thermodynamic quantities.
+Then, in Section~\ref{s3}, we report our results for the ground-state energy $e_0$, the specific heat $c(T)$, and the uniform susceptibility $\chi(T)$.
+Finally, we summarize our findings in Section~\ref{s4}.